ibm-cloud-docs/sell/software-publish.md

 {: #sw-publish-account-api}
 {: api}

 You can publish your product to specific accounts or enterprises only through the UI.
-To see the steps, switch to the UI instructions.
+To view the steps, go to publishing to specific accounts or enterprises by using the console.